TypeStrong/typedoc/site/development/plugins.md

 applications, and that a single load of an application class may be used to convert multiple projects.

-Plugins may be either ESM or CommonJS.
+Plugins may be either ESM or CommonJS, but TypeDoc ships with ESM, so they should generally published as ESM to avoid `require(esm)` experimental warnings.

 ```js
 // @ts-check